 SM TOWN@COEX was our next location to visit after the great lunch session.
 Filled with K-Pop fans and foreigners, we were just as excited as them to see our favourite idols’ photos like EXO and Girls’ Generation hanged everywhere in the building!
 We visited the café inside and tried out the idols’ favourite dessert and drink and also surveyed the SM merchandises at the souvenirs store.

-Our last spot to visit of the day was the Dongdaemun Design Plaza (DDP) which is the newest and most iconic landmark of the Korean design industry.
+it of the day was the Dongdaemun Design Plaza (DDP) which is the newest and most iconic landmark of the Korean design industry.
 Located at the center of the Dongdaemun area, the DDP serve as a key venue for design-related shows and conferences, exhibitions, and other events and gatherings.
 Due to time constraint, we could not see Andy Warhol exhibition but instead we walked around the area and visited the free market outside the building selling handmade items.
 We finally witnessed the astounding 21,000 LED roses that were ‘planted’ at the building rooftop park.
 It was such an eye opener and fascinated to see how they could even diligently make the luminous rose garden.

 Even though some of us have visited for a few times previously, none of us has visited the stunning Changdeokgung Palace before.
 The palace used to be the residence for the royalty families and it has been well preserved even though it has been destroyed during the war.
 We were somehow fascinated to see the interior of the palace has gotten Western influence during the last period of the ruling of royalty as we could see from the furniture and the chandelier inside the palace.